Sky River Rock Festival: 1969

-Most counties in the state of Washington had outlawed rock festivals by 1968, although Gov. Dan Evans said, “We can’t ban a rock concert, per se."
-Promotor John Chambless, who otherwise taught philosophy at the University of Washington, first found a site near Enumclaw, that was offered and then taken away, before settling on the Tenino site.
+Most counties in the state of Washington had outlawed rock festivals by 1968, although Governor Dan Evans said, "We can't ban a rock concert, per se."
+Promotor John Chambless, who otherwise taught philosophy at the University of Washington, first found a site near Enumclaw, which was offered and then taken away, before settling on the Tenino site.
 A day after the Woodstock festival began, the Sky River II festival began to be noticed.
 When Woodstock was over, Tenino-area residents held a public meeting to oppose Sky River II.
-It was billed as the Stop the Rock Festival Committee, meeting on August 21, led by a leader of the local John Birch Society, who claimed they couldn't allow an event that was the “glorification of communist movements in foreign countries.”
-Landowners and the Tenino Chamber of Commerce filed suit, the suit claimed there would be a noise impact on cows (“…it would cause them to lose flesh.
-They won’t be grazing.”) the local court stepped in to stop the festival; the State Supreme Court over stepped them to allow it on the day before it was to open.
+It was billed as the Stop the Rock Festival Committee, meeting on August 21, led by a leader of the local John Birch Society, who claimed they could not allow an event that was the "glorification of communist movements in foreign countries."
+Landowners and the Tenino Chamber of Commerce filed suit; the suit claimed there would be a noise impact on cows ("…it would cause them to lose flesh.
+They won’t be grazing.")
+The local court stepped in to stop the festival; the State Supreme Court overruled them to allow it on the day before it was to open.
 It was held at the Rainier Hereford Ranch, mostly dry grassland, near Tenino, south of Olympia.
 The crowd was estimated to be 30,000.

 1970

 Sky River III was held 1970 in Washougal, Washington.
-One of the longest-duration festivals, lasting 10 days from August 28 until September 8, with daily attendance in excess of 10,000 on some days.
+It was one of the longest-duration festivals, lasting 10 days from August 28 until September 8, with daily attendance in excess of 10,000 on some days.
 Over 40 bands were featured on the event posters.

 In 1970, the nucleus of the Air Pirates cartoonist collective met at the Sky River Rock Festival.
 Bay Area residents Ted Richards and Bobby London met Shary Flenniken and Dan O'Neill at the media booth, where Flenniken was producing a daily Sky River newsletter on a mimeograph machine.
-Before the festival was over the four of them produced a four-page tabloid comic, Sky River Funnies, mostly drawn by London.
+Before the festival was over, the four of them produced a four-page tabloid comic, Sky River Funnies, mostly drawn by London.